 - On page 4 the authors discuss existing approaches for inference based on HODE models.
 It would be niche to shortly mention advantages and disadvantages of each presented approach.

-This is beyond the scope of the current paper and calls for a review manuscript
+We have restructured this aspect of our introduction somewhat (thanks to this reviewer’s comments covered above).
+Now, this section includes more discussion of the advantages and disadvantage of these various approaches.

 -"The CMC algorithm is provided in Algorithm 1.
 In this implementation, MCMC sampling is performed via the Random Walk Metropolis algorithm, but for the examples in §4, we use an adaptive MCMC algorithm [27]."
 Please shortly state why.

-???
+This is a good point and a bit opaque in the previous manuscript.
+We have now added the following:

+“…we use an adaptive MCMC algorithm to improve sampling efficiency [27].”

 Reviewer #2:

 MAJOR COMMENTS